otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

-The universal IPv6 Configuration option MUST be small enough to fit within a single IPv6 ND or DHCPv6 packet.
+The universal IPv6 Configuration option MUST be small enough to fit within a single IPv6 ND packet.
 It then follows that a single element in the dictionary cannot be larger than what fits within a single option.
 Different elements can be split across multiple universal configuration options (in separate packets).
 All IANA registered elements are under the "ietf" key in the